thegworld/gtx-browser/docs/mac/debugging.md

 ## Disabling ReportCrash

 macOS helpfully tries to write a crash report every time a binary crashes – which happens for example when a test in unit\_tests fails.
-Since Chromium's debug binaries are huge, this takes forever.
+Since GTx Browser's debug binaries are huge, this takes forever.
 If this happens, "ReportCrash" will be the top cpu consuming process in Activity Monitor.
-You should disable ReportCrash while you work on Chromium.
+You should disable ReportCrash while you work on GTx Browser.
 Run `man ReportCrash` to learn how to do this on your version of macOS.
 On 10.15, the command is

     launchctl unload -w /System/Library/LaunchAgents/com.apple.ReportCrash.plist